PrimeAcademy/software-installs/install-postgres-postico.md

 1. In terminal, run `createdb your_username_here`

-If yours was `lukeschlangen` you would type: `createdb lukeschlangen`
+If yours was `krisszafranski` you would type: `createdb krisszafranski`

 ## Confirm Everything is Working